top of page

 • 4 min read

-This post explores how growth mindset influences the brain’s structure and function, focusing on neurons and dendrites.
+This post explores how a growth mindset influences the brain’s structure and function, focusing on neurons and dendrites.
 Understanding this connection can help you unlock your potential and develop habits that support continuous learning.

 What Is Neuroplasticity?

 Neuroplasticity refers to the brain’s capacity to reorganize itself by forming new neural connections.
 Unlike the old belief that the brain is fixed after childhood, research shows that the brain remains flexible throughout life.
-This flexibility enables learning, and memory formation.
+This flexibility enables learning and memory formation.

 Neurons and Dendrites: The Building Blocks of Learning